RicTu/3D-reconstruct-with-OpenCV/README.md

 ## Usage
 ```
+cd Script

 python main.py
 ```
-Note: If you use a different experiment setup, you need to record your own video for calibration and prepare your own CCP image
+Note: If you use a different experiment setup, you need to record your own video for calibration and prepare your own CCP image.
 [calibration video example](https://drive.google.com/drive/folders/1VFVJn--nOo_KBbEN7AZJOJACMgElzEjf?usp=sharing)

+## Rsult
+* The 3D tracking result:

+* Transfer the origin point to the left upper chessboard